-Have I got Food Poisoning?
+Do I Have Food Poisoning?

 Diarrhoea, as well as vomiting and painful abdominal cramping can be a symptom of food poisoning.
 Symptoms generally start within 2 to 6 hours after eating the offending food and can be caused by bacteria, viruses or toxins in food.